Volker-Weissmann/alternative-front-ends/README.md

 - [uYouPlus](https://github.com/qnblackcat/uYouPlus): uYouPlus (uYou+) is an alternative YouTube app for Apple's iOS and iPadOS

-- [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an advanced YouTube app for Android TVs and TV boxes, free and open source.
+- [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an adYouTube app for Android TVs and TV boxes, free and open source.
 It is not a live TV client and does not support "YouTube TV"

 - [TubeSync](https://github.com/meeb/tubesync): TubeSync is a PVR (personal video recorder) for YouTube.
 It syncs YouTube channels and playlists to a locally hosted media server